xentu/xentu-engine/README.md

 ## Engine Features

 - Works on OpenGL 4.1+ (and ES 3.0+).
-- Write game code in Lua, no need to recompile every time.
+- Game code is written in Lua, no need to recompile every time.
-- Very fast emitter/subscriber event system.
+- Structure using very fast emitter/subscriber events.
-- Scene system, to switch instantly between game parts.
+- Organise with the scene system (switch instantly between game parts).
-- Load in textures, sprite-sheets, custom swappable shaders, fonts, audio, tile maps (tmx), text data, databases etc...
+- Load in textures, sprites, custom shaders, fonts, data etc... using a clever asset manager.
-- Smart renderer that renders in pre-organised batches for performance.
+- Renderer smartly with a system that draws in pre-organised batches for performance.
-- Simple and easy to use transform system to move, rotate or scale graphics.
+- Move, rotate or scale graphics using the simple built-in transform system.
-- An SDK/CLI for creating, packaging and sharing your games.
+- Includes tools for creating, packaging and sharing your games.
 - Compact & portable, with the main exe compiling to 2mb in release mode.

 <br />